 - Once you’re in the car, check that the meter matches the price list in the car.
 If it doesn’t, point this out to the driver.
 Or, ask him/her to stop the taxi, and then you can get out.

 - If you suspect that you are being ripped off, make a note of the taxi registration number.

 - You are entitled to ask for a printed receipt from the driver.
 If s/he refuses, you have the right to refuse to pay.

 Fares are set by law and bear in mind that they may change.
-At the moment (December 2011) the maximum rates are:
+In 2017 the maximum rates are:

 Boarding charge: CZK 40,-